Skip to content

 Stability for Long Term

-Long term stability means finding a safety frame that is durable, but also simple enough for everyday use.
-Try the Toilet Safety Frame for a durable aluminum frame that will resist rust and stand up to regular use.
-Textured plastic handles are easy to grip and won’t show signs of wear while contouring to the shape of your hand.
+Long-term stability means finding a safety frame that is both durable and simple enough for everyday use.
+Try the Rise-Up Toilet Rail.
+This simple, minimal design can support up to 450 lbs. and attaches to most standard toilets.
+Another good option is the toilet safety frame, which features a durable aluminum frame that will resist rust and stand up to regular use.
+Textured plastic handles are easy to grip and won’t show signs of wear as they contour to the shape of your hand.
 The frame supports up to 300 lbs, making it a good choice for most users.

 Toilet Rail for Travel